Minister: Vincent Mark Parenteau

 Associate Minister: Mildred Dorion

-Mining and resource development projects play a variety of roles in the lives of our Citizens with many of our Northern Citizens residing in areas where mining has been the primary economic driver and source of employment for many years.
+Mining and mineral development projects can have both positive and negative impacts on the lives of our Citizens.
+For many of our Northern Citizen's, mining has been the primary economic driver and source of employment for many years.
 The benefits of economic development have allowed for a sense of self-reliance and financial stability for many of our Red River Métis families.
-However, the mining industry has also led to many negative impacts on our environment, which have affected the health and well-being of our citizens.
+However, the mining industry has also led to many negative impacts on our environment, which have affected the health and well-being of our Citizens.

 Minago Nickel Project - Flying Nickel Mining Ltd.